Aryan185/ComfyUI-ExternalAPI-Helpers/README.md

 All nodes in this collection require API keys to function.

 *   **FLUX Nodes (Replicate):** You will need a [Replicate API Token](https://replicate.com/account/api-tokens).
-*   **Gemini, Imagen, Nano Banana, and Gemini TTS Nodes:** You will need a [Google AI Studio API Key](https://aistudio.google.com/app/api-keys).
+*   **Gemini, Imagen, Nano Banana, Gemini TTS, Gemini Diarization, and Veo (Gemini API) Nodes:** You will need a [Google AI Studio API Key](https://aistudio.google.com/app/api-keys).
 *   **GPT Image Edit Node:** You will need an [OpenAI API Key](https://platform.openai.com/api-keys).
 *   **ElevenLabs TTS Node:** You will need an [ElevenLabs API Key](https://elevenlabs.io/).
-*   **Vertex AI Nodes (Imagen Edit, Veo):** You will need a Google Cloud Project ID, a service account with appropriate permissions, and the location for the resources.
+*   **Vertex AI Nodes (Imagen Edit, Veo Vertex AI):** You will need a Google Cloud Project ID, a service account with appropriate permissions, and the location for the resources.

 You can paste your key directly into the `api_key` field on the corresponding node.
 For Vertex AI nodes, you will need to provide the project ID, location, and path to your service account JSON file.